co-produce a London Coworking breakfast Show in 2023!

-We’re looking for companies to co-produce our London Breakfast Show for November and December 2022 & January and February 2023.
+We’re looking for companies to co-produce our London Breakfast Show for June, July, October (in London and Amsterdam) 2023.

 Who gets my money?

-We also hire young people from Urban MBA to create bespoke artwork and photography for each event.
+For each event we hire young people from Urban MBA to create bespoke artwork and photography.

 London Coworking Assembly is an independent and voluntary project, so it always needs to find a budget to make our events happen.

 We’d hit publish on an event once we have a committed budget and topic.

 The earlier you commit to an event, the longer the lead time we have to talk about your support.

 So if you are co-producing October 2023 we’ll find ways to share stories about you every week until then.